 Mabry – Mabry, Maebry, and Maybree seem like the most logical spellings, a mix of traditional Mae and breezy Bree.
 Surname Mabry may have come from the place name Maybury, or perhaps it’s from the French Montbrai – muddy hill.
-Regardless of origins, the sound of this name seems likely to appeal.
+Regardless of origins, these rare May names have lots of appeal.

 Maeby – This name wouldn’t make the list at all, except a few dozen girls were named after the Arrested Development character – and it certainly fits with rare May names.
 Series creator Mitchell Hurwitz arrived at the rebellious teenage character’s name by blending his daughters’ names: Maisy and Phoebe.
 While she was nearly always called Maeby, her given name was just Mae.

 Maelynn – You’ll meet Gracelynns and Avalynns, so why not Maelynn?
-The challenge, of course, is spelling – Maylynn, Maelyn, and more possibilities abound.
+Plenty of spellings are seen.

 Maisie – Maisie evolved a Scottish short form of Margaret, but it carries the Mae sound.
-You might respell it Maysie or Mayzie, but I like it best this way.
-It’s a fast-rising favorite of recent years.
+Maisy is also seen, along with more inventive spellings.

-Maybelline – A handful of girls have been named Maybelline dating back to the 1920s, including 21 in 2016.
+Maybelline – A handful of girls have been named Maybelline dating back to the 1920s.
 That’s almost certainly thanks to the cosmetics company, founded in 1915, and named for the founder’s sister, Mabel, inspired the company.
 Chuck Berry recorded “Maybellene” in 1955; some releases of the single misspelled it with an -ine.
 Berry’s song was based on an older one called “Ida Red.”
-It evolved into “Ida May” and then the current form, but exactly why is unclear.
+It evolved into “Ida May” and then the current form.

 Maylee – We love Kaylee and Hailee and all of these names made from stylish sounds.
 Maylee seems to have a longer history of use than some rare May names, and debuted in the US Top 1000 in 2016.

-Maëlle – It’s a name familiar to French speakers, but seldom heard in the US.
-Maelle comes from the masculine Mael, the name of a fifth century saint.
-The name itself comes from a Celtic word meaning prince.
+Maëlle – Familiar to French speakers, but seldom heard in the US, Maelle comes from the name of a fifth century saint.
+It’s derived from a Celtic word meaning prince.
 The pronunciation – Mae-elle – could work nicely in English, though the French is a little different, more like a drawn-out my-elle.
 The spelling, though, might prove vexing.

 Maëlys – Cousin to Maelle, or possibly to another name on this list, Maylis.